fgyanz/klp-bugzilla/README.md

                  but it cannot be confirmed with klp-bugzilla alone.
   * `Dropped`: Bug has been discarded with 100% certainty, so no livepatch needed.

-`n` is the total number of commits fixing the bug.
+`n` is the total number of backports for this specific CVE.

 NOTE: The `status` is derived from the available information in bugzilla, and as such it might be incorrect and should be manually verified.
 That being said, in most cases